Dangers of Drug Addiction

 Addiction also carries the risk of violence, accidental or self-inflicted injuries, motor vehicle accidents, and sexually transmitted diseases.
 Addiction makes it hard to make wise decisions.
 Addicts often neglect their health and may be unaware of their declining mental and physical condition.
 Because denial is a big part of addiction, people who are addicted may be able to convince themselves that they are perfectly okay, even if they are losing weight, have heart palpitations, suffer from paranoia, or have serious dental problems.

 Addiction and Pregnancy

-Illegal drug use poses serious dangers to a growing baby.
-According to the American Pregnancy Association, using street drugs when you’re pregnant may cause:
+Illegal drug use by the mother poses serious dangers to her unborn baby.
+Using street drugs while pregnant may cause: